The library invites you to check out our Makerspace at the Northwest Branch!

 Engineering 101 – Bridging the Gaps

 Engineers dream up creative, practical solutions and work with other smart, inspiring people to invent, design, and create things that matter.
-Celebrate National Engineers Week by using recycled materials to design and build a sturdy bridge.
+Come see if you can design and build a sturdy bridge using only the recycled materials provided.

 - 3D Printers